 Please remember that many businesses are adding additional safety measures to protect their staff and their customers.
 When visiting a business or point of interest, please be mindful and compliant with their specific safety guidelines.
 Examples may include but are not limited to use of hand sanitizer before entry and a limited number of guests or customers admitted.

 As of June 25th, the beaches in Santa Cruz County have been opened.
 With 29 miles of coastline, folks can find a spot to enjoy the Monterey Bay responsibly and safely.
 Please remember to keep social distance, wear a mask in public areas and when physical distancing cannot be kept, pack your trash, and be respectful of others enjoying the beauty of Santa Cruz County.
 Safety must remain the top priority for the Santa Cruz County community and its visitors.
 Please pass on a beach day if the beach looks too crowded to keep physical distancing.
 Stay safe and please enjoy the beauty of the Santa Cruz County coast responsibly.

-Santa Cruz County State Parks are open, with the exception of the Santa Cruz Mission State Historic Park, and now, Big Basin Redwoods State Park, Rancho Del Oso, and Fall Creek due to damages caused by the August 2020 CZU Lightning Complex Fire.
+Santa Cruz County State Parks are open, with the exception of the Santa Cruz Mission State Historic Park, and now, Big Basin Redwoods State Park, Rancho Del Oso, and parts of Fall Creek due to damages caused by the August 2020 CZU Lightning Complex Fire.
 Parking lots are open at nearly all Santa Cruz County State Parks and parking fees are in effect.
 Stay up-to-date on Santa Cruz County State Parks opening status and take the Parks Pledge here.
 And please remember, face coverings are required when paying your parking fees.